Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 In these examples the `SonyTV` is the UniqueID of the `tvoverlaydisplay` thing.
 Because the duration is not specified in the shorter versions, you can change the length of the time that the message is displayed for, by using the `remote` app on your phone, by starting the app on the TV, or by using the openHAB channel called `notificationDuration`.
 The same can be done with the full methods if you use `null` and provide no value, the app will resort to using the default values for any provided with `null`.
+Most of these features have a channel that can be used.

 getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendVideo("123", "Backyard", "Movement Detected","rtsp://admin:password@192.168.4.6:554/Streaming/Channels/102?transportmode=unicast&profile=Profile_1")

 getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendText("124", null, "Frank arrived home")

-Any picture files that are in your `openHAB-conf\html` folder can be used by using the static path.
+Any picture files that are in your `openHAB-conf\html` folder can be used by providing the static path.

 getActions("androidnotifications", "androidnotifications:tvoverlaydisplay:SonyTV").sendImage("125", "Temperatures", "Graph of all rooms","http://openhab:8080/static/graph.jpg")

 The actions will return true or false based on if they succeed.
-Do not forget you can also cancel long duration messages if you save the ID for using in other rules.
+You can also cancel long duration messages if you save the ID for use in other rules.

 ```
 var messageID="123"